pommicket/bootstrap/01/README.md

 - `00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00` (unused)

 Here's the data for our program.
-As you can see from my annotations, we have the input and output file, as well as the error message.
+As you can see from my annotations, we have the input and output file names, as well as the error message.
 The command part of the error message is left blank for now (we'll fill it in when the code is actually run).